Let’s stay in touch

 Online shopping requires no advocacy for how beneficial AR has been lately.

 Previously, shopping online, the biggest road bump was not getting what you actually ordered.
 AR introduced the ‘try before you buy’ experience to digital shoppers with apps like the IKEA furniture app.

 Talk about Customer engagement, Return on Investment Even Higher sales.
 Using AR as part of your marketing strategy increases all positive engagement metrics for your business.

-Amazon with their AR view, EBay following closely behind with their AR app, it will be in no time that the online retail industry will completely transform by AR experiences.
+Amazon with its AR view, and eBay following closely behind with its AR app, it will be in no time before the online retail industry will completely transform by AR experiences.

 Because if the big boys are doing it, you know very well the whole world will be doing it as well.